losuler/smart-rack-cli/README.md

 ## Requires

 In order to connect Smart Rack you are required to be connected to the Swinburne VPN.
 For all operating systems I recommend OpenConnect.

-There's a [Windows client](https://openconnect.github.io/openconnect-gui/), [a package](https://formulae.brew.sh/formula/openconnect) in brew for macOS and is packaged in most distros (as a CLI tool and in NetworkManager/GNOME upstream).
+There's a [Windows client](https://openconnect.github.io/openconnect-gui/), [a package](https://formulae.brew.sh/formula/openconnect) in Homebrew for macOS and is packaged in most distros (as a CLI tool and in NetworkManager/GNOME upstream).

 ### Linux/macOS